algorithmica-org/algorithmica/content/english/hpc/complexity/_index.md

 ### Asymptotic Complexity

 The idea to express execution time as a function of input size seems obvious now, but it wasn't so in the 1960s.
 Back then, [typical computers](https://en.wikipedia.org/wiki/CDC_1604) cost millions of dollars, were so large that they required a separate room, and had clock rates measured in kilohertz.
 They were used for practical tasks at hand, like predicting the weather, sending rockets into space, or figuring out how far a Soviet nuclear missile can fly from the coast of Cuba — all of which are finite-length problems.
-Engineers of that era were mainly concerned with how to multiply $3 \times 3$ matrices rather than $n \times n$ ones.
+Engineers of that are were mainly concerned with how to multiply $3 \times 3$ matrices rather than $n \times n$ ones.

 What caused the shift was the acquired confidence among computer scientists that computers will continue to become faster — and indeed they have.
 Over time, people stopped counting execution time, then stopped counting cycles, and then even stopped counting operations exactly, replacing it with an *estimate* that, on sufficiently large inputs, is only off by no more than a constant factor.
 With *asymptotic complexity*, verbose "$4 \cdot n^3 - n^2$ operations" turns into plain "$\Theta(n^3)$," hiding the initial costs of individual operations in the "Big O," along with all the other intricacies of the hardware.